kmolima/kpi_engine/README.md

 ```bash
 diff results/browser_expr.output reproduced/browser_expr.output
 ```
-An example of such difference is depicted in the image below:
+An example of such a difference is depicted in the image below:

 ![Example of a generated URL](/img/URL.png "Example of a generated URL")

+The results indicate that the Data platform is violating targets of 2 KPIs by the empty response returned from the queries.
 Please refer to the paper for more details on the results obtained.

 ## Cleanup